 Surface contamination measurements (swipes) are conducted in manufacturing areas.
 Contamination by itself is not necessarily an indicator of exposure potential but can be used as an indicator of housekeeping conditions; however significant amounts of loose surface contamination has the potential to become airborne.
 If this occurs, the air monitoring results will reflect the increased airborne concentration and appropriate corrective action is then taken.
-Internal Control Levels are applied to each area classification.
-In the event a swipe measurement exceeds an Internal Control Level; the area is cleaned and re-swiped to verify cleanliness.
-Trends are monitored.
 There were no significant personnel contamination events during the reporting period.

 Routine surface contamination measurement results are summarized in Table 7.
 Surface contamination remains fairly steady in the number of samples exceeding the Internal Control Levels.
 Surface contamination results are reviewed by EHS staff and discussed at WSC Meetings.
-Overall, 99% of swipes were within Internal Control Levels, indicative of effective contamination control measures and cleaning schedules.
+Overall, 98% of swipes were within Internal Control Levels, indicative of effective contamination control measures and cleaning schedules.